Introduction

 Occupations

-Until the 1870s, William was a farm labourer, like his father.
-By April 1881, he was a railway platelayer.
+Until the 1870s, William worked as a farm labourer, like his father.
+By September 1877, he had become a railway platelayer.[4]

 Marriage